aaronbloomfield/ics/hws/hw-buffer.md

 ### Submission

-You are going to submit five files:
+You are going to submit six files:

 - `Makefile`: this calls four compilation lines (three from task 2, and one from task 3; the line for task 3 will also apply to tasks 4 and 5).
     - Make sure that things are compiled to the right names! shellcode.s should compile to shellcode.o, all of task 2 should compile into the `shellcode_test` executable, and the code from task 3 should compile into the `attack_shellcode` executable.